Shape Edit Tool¶

 The shape editing tool is for editing vector shapes.
 In Krita versions before 4.0 it would only show up in the docker when you had a vector shape selected.
 In Krita 4.0, this tool is always visible and has the Shape Properties docker as a part of it.

-You can access the Edit Shapes tool by clicking on the icon in the toolbox, but you can also access it by pressing Enter when in the Shape Selection tool and having a shape selected that can be most efficiently edited with the edit shapes tool (right now, that’s all shapes but text).
+You can access the Edit Shapes tool by clicking on the icon in the toolbox, but you can also access it by pressing the Enter key when in the Shape Selection tool and having a shape selected that can be most efficiently edited with the edit shapes tool (right now, that’s all shapes but text).

 On Canvas Editing of Shapes¶

 As detailed further in the Tool Options, there’s a difference between path shapes and specialized vector shapes that make it easy to have perfect ellipses, rectangles and more.

 Path shapes can be recognized by the different nodes they have.

 Paths in Krita are mostly bezier curves, and are made up of nodes.
 For straight lines, the nodes are connected by a line-segment and that’s it.
 For curved lines, each node has a side handle to allow curving of that segment using the cubic bezier curve algorithm.